 Location.
 Where Are You?
 Location.

 Welcome to the Clayton Hotel Cardiff Lane.
-You’ve arrived to a lovely hotel, with an incredible pool area, and fitness center.
-There’s a bar area, and a good restaurant, what more could you need?
+You’ve arrived in a lovely hotel, with an incredible pool area, and fitness center.
+There are bar areas and a good restaurant, what more could you need?

 Centrally Located but Not In The Center of The Dublin Chaos.

-When I say that this is centrally located, I don’t mean that it is in the heart of city center.
-In fact, it is about a 20 minute walk to the Temple Bar Area, which is a ton of fun.
+When I say that this is centrally located, I don’t mean that it is in the heart of the city center.
+In fact, it is about a 20-minute walk to the Temple Bar Area, which is a ton of fun.
 It’s also the same time if you want to visit the Book of Kells located in the same area as well.

-We love to walk, so to my husband and I this was nothing.
-Remember, in Italy we walked about 10 miles a day sightseeing.
+We love to walk, so to my husband and me this was nothing.
+Remember, in Italy, we walked about 10 miles a day sightseeing.
 But you have to like to walk.